-Under Section 504 and Title II, a disabled person is defined as anyone with a physical or mental impairment that substantially limits one or more major life activities.
+A disabled person under Section 504/Title II is defined as any person who has a physical or mental impairment that substantially limits one or more major life activities.

-According to federal regulations, any recipient of federal financial assistance operating a public elementary or secondary education program must establish and implement a system of procedural safeguards for actions related to the identification, evaluation, or educational placement of students with disabilities who need, or are believed to need, special instruction or related services.

-This document outlines the procedural safeguards and rights provided by federal law to students with disabilities under Section 504 and Title II, as well as their parents or legal guardians.
-These safeguards also apply to students who are suspected of having a disability under these provisions.
-Parents or guardians of students identified with a disability under the Individuals with Disabilities Education Act (IDEA) receive IDEA procedural safeguards unless the student has a separately identified disability under Section 504 or Title II that is not addressed through an Individualized Education Program (IEP).
+Pursuant to Subpart D of the 504 federal regulations, a recipient of federal financial assistance that operates a public elementary or secondary education program must establish and implement, with respect to actions regarding the identification, evaluation, or educational placement of persons who, because of disability, need or are believed to need special instruction or related services, a system of procedural safeguards.
+The following is a description of the procedural safeguards or rights granted by federal law to students with 504/Title II disabilities and/or their parents or legal guardians and to those students who are suspected of having a 504/Title II disability and/or their parents or legal guardians.
+Parents/guardians of students who are suspected of or identified with a disability under the Individuals with Disabilities Education Act are provided with copies of the IDEA procedural safeguards unless those students have a separately identified 504/Title II disability that is not addressed through an IEP.